fathzer/sites-supervisor-core/README.md

 * **Supervisor**:
   * **com.fathzer.sitessupervisor.Supervisor**: A supervisor that manages the full life cycle of the supervision.

-This package also provides **com.fathzer.sitessupervisor.parsing.JSONParser** that allows you to parse configuration files in JSON format, and **com.fathzer.sitessupervisor.SupervisorCommand**, a runnable class that parses JSON configuration files, then instantiate and run a Supervisor.
+This package also provides **com.fathzer.sitessupervisor.parsing.JSONParser** that allows you to parse configuration files in JSON format, and **com.fathzer.sitessupervisor.SupervisorCommand**, a runnable class that parses JSON configuration files, then instantiates and runs a Supervisor.

 ## Configuration
 The configuration of a supervisor is divided in two parts: